MicrosoftDocs/minecraft-creator/creator/Documents/ParticleEffects.md

 > - How to create custom particle effects in Minecraft: Bedrock Edition.
 > - How to make a new particle effect.

+You'll also use [Snowstorm](./SnowstormOverview.md) - a community tool that will make editing particle effects much easier!

 ### Requirements

 It is recommended that the following be completed before beginning this tutorial: